 In 2012, Scott formed ‘The Scott Wood Trio’ and was nominated for ‘Up and Coming Artist of the Year’ at the 2013 Scots Trad Music Awards.
 The band then developed into the sextet named the ‘Scott Wood Band’ - described as “The most exciting new traditional act in Scotland.” – Tiree Music Festival.

 In 2015, Scott released his debut album ‘Upsurge’ with the ‘Scott Wood Band’, produced by Calum MacCrimmon of Breabach.
-The production of the album took him to Ann Arbor, Michigan to mix with the esteemed producer Tyler Andrew Duncan, which in turn inspired Scott to learn about music production and open his own studio some years later.
+The production of the album took him to Ann Arbor, Michigan to mix with the esteemed producer Tyler Duncan, which in turn inspired Scott to learn about music production and open his own studio some years later.
 The band then received nominations for ‘Album of the Year’ and ‘Folk Band of the Year’ at the Scots Trad Music Awards.
 The band’s last performance was on the 2017/18 BBC Hogmanay Show with an audience of 2.5 million viewers across the world.
-Since then, they have been on a hiatus, but have plans of recording another album in 2020 with a new vision.
+Since then, they have been on a hiatus, but have plans of recording another album in 2023 with a new direction.

 In April of 2017, Scott became a full-time member of the prestigious folk/rock band Skerryvore and has been consistently touring with them ever since, headlining most major folk festivals and theatres.
 Their latest album ‘EVO’ peaked at No.6 in the mainstream UK iTunes Charts and received high critical acclaim.
 In the year of 2019 alone, Skerryvore performed 143 gigs all over the world.
+During the 2020 Covid-19 pandemic, Skerryvore released the charity single 'Everyday Heroes' to raise funds for the NHS.
+Scott mixed, mastered performed and produced the track and became the Official Scottish No.1 that week and was nominated for 'Original Work of the Year' at the Scots Trad Music Awards.
+The 2020 single 'You & I' was featured for 6 weeks on the BBC Radio 2 'New Music Playlist'.
+It began on the C list and held the last two weeks on the prestigious A list - a very rare occurrence for an independent band.
+Scott c0-produced/recorded/mixed and played whistle on this track.

 Aside from more creative aspects of music, Scott also manages the Drams Ceilidh Band, a successful full-time wedding and corporate band, providing on average 60 ceilidhs and employing over 30 musicians throughout the year.